iron-fish/website/docs/whitepaper/3_storage.md

 The steps necessary for another node (e.g. device or user) to validate a block are:

 1. The previous Block that this Block is referencing exists (by using the **previousBlockHash** field).
-2. The **target** is one that the verifying node agrees to is valid (more on this later on how the target and difficulty are calculated).
+2. The **target** is one that the verifying node agrees is valid (more on this later on how the target and difficulty are calculated).
 3. When all the contents of the block header are hashed, that hash is numerically <em>less</em> than the **target** — this is largely achieved by the miner by tweaking the **randomness** value.
 4. The **timestamp** for this Block makes sense (that its timestamp is greater than that of the previous Block by 12 seconds, +/- 10 seconds as a buffer).
 5. That all the transactions in the Block are valid (more on this in the Transactions section).